1st Avenue Mall: Retail outlets

-One of the two main anchor tenants of 1st Avenue Mall, was Parkson, occupies 95,000 sq ft of the first four floors within the mall.
-However, it had shut down due to COVID-19 financial difficulties.
-Other than Parkson, the major fashion names that have set up outlets within 1st Avenue Mall include H&M, Skechers, Cotton On, Victoria's Secret, Giordano, Charles & Keith and Hush Puppies.
+One of the two main anchor tenants of 1st Avenue Mall, was Parkson, which occupies 95,000 sq ft of the first four floors within the mall.
+However, it shut down due to COVID-19 financial difficulties.
+The major fashion names that have set up outlets within 1st Avenue Mall include H&M, Skechers, Giordano and Forever 21.
+Sports chains like Original Classic still exists inside the mall, as are home improvement stores like Mr. D.I.Y on the fourth floor.

-In addition, there are a number of restaurants, cafes and beverage outlets within 1st Avenue Mall, including Texas Chicken, Starbucks, Baskin-Robbins, Kenny Rogers Roasters and Chatime.
+In addition, there are a number of restaurants, cafes and beverage outlets within 1st Avenue Mall, including Texas Chicken, Starbucks, Subway, Kenny Rogers Roasters, The Chicken Rice Shop, Seoul Garden, Sushi King, Tealive, A&W, Taco Bell, J.CO Donuts, Pacific Coffee and OldTown White Coffee.

+Recently, Village Grocer, a full-fledged supermarket chain of premium grocers, has opened at a former old unit space of Padini in Level LG.

 Entertainment

 1st Avenue Mall is home to a variety of entertainment options.
 The main anchor tenant of the mall, TGV Cinemas, operates an eight-screen cineplex at Cloud 8, the top floor of the shopping mall.
-At the time of its launching, it was the first TGV Cinemas outlet in Penang Island.
+At the time of its launching, it was the first TGV Cinemas outlet in George Town.

-Other entertainment outlets within the mall include an amusement centre (KB Fun) and a karaoke joint (Red Box).
-The amusement centre is located besides the S&J Co. gift shop at 3rd floor, while the karaoke joint shares the Cloud 8 with the TGV Cineplex.
+Other entertainment outlets within the mall includes an amusement centre (KB Fun) at 3rd floor, a karaoke joint (Red Box) and a roller skating rink (Rollerka) that shares the Cloud 8 with TGV Cineplex, and a planned indoor games outlet (Pado Fantasyland) at the fourth floor.

 Location and access

 1st Avenue Mall's location at the heart of George Town, right next to the Rapid Penang bus terminal in Komtar, makes it easily accessible to locals and tourists alike.
 One can take the free-of-charge Rapid Penang CAT bus from anywhere within George Town's UNESCO World Heritage Site to get to 1st Avenue Mall.

-As most Rapid Penang bus routes on Penang Island pass through the Komtar bus terminal, 1st Avenue Mall can also be reached via any Rapid Penang bus heading to Komtar.
+As most Rapid Penang bus routes on Penang Island pass through the Komtar Bus Terminal, 1st Avenue Mall can also be reached via any Rapid Penang bus heading to Komtar.